danterockman/Dark-Souls-Character-Generator/README.md

 # Dark-Souls-Character-Generator
 A simple program made with Godot and written in GDScript to help varying your playstyle.
 With weapon, armor, spell and even backstory randomizer!

+You can try on your browser here: https://danterockmanx.itch.io/dscg

 WHY DID I MAKE THIS: